OchiengEd/operator-csvgen/README.md

 # operator-csvgen
 The Operator CSV Generator project aims to create an operator Cluster Service Version file from existing Kubernetes deployment manifests.
+This will mostly target operators not built with the `operator-sdk`.

 The Cluster Service Version or CSV is intended to be used to add an operator to OperatorHub.io

 ## Usage